Health Literacy Principles: Guidance for Making Information Understandable, Useful, and Navigable

 Research documents that most people in the United States cannot understand or use the complex information needed for managing their health and effectively using health care services.
+(Institute of Medicine.
+2004.
+Health literacy: A prescription to end confusion.
+Washington, D.C.
+National Academies Press.)
 We believe it is critical to take a health-literate approach to solving this problem, that is, to align system demands and complexities with individual skills and abilities.
 For the past two decades, we worked to advance research, teaching, and practices that systematically address improving health literacy.
 In this piece, we offer a synthesis of the principles we follow to create health information that is better aligned with the skills and abilities of those using that information.
 We then offer links to examples of materials where these principles guided the development and presentation of information.

 As health practitioners and public health educators, we often think about the words that we want to use to convey our messages to our target audience.
 In contrast, we think less about how we are presenting these ideas or packaging them to compete with our audiences’ limited time, attention, and ability to understand and navigate the system.
 We suggest there is a need to focus on specific domains to maximize chances that the content created is understandable, actionable, and navigable.
 Those domains, which we explain below, are planning, content, literacy demands, organization, layout and typography, and graphics.

 Planning.
 When planning your educational materials, the communication objectives and the target audience must be defined.
 Specifically, know the audience’s needs, interests, and behaviors.
 Identify specific ways to involve the target audience in the development and testing of materials.